-After programs clear the University-wide faculty approvals, the proposals are forwarded by the Registrar to the Office of Academic Affairs for approval by the Board of Trustees and submission to CHE with a cover letter from the President.
+After programs clear the University-wide faculty approvals, the proposals are forwarded by the Registrar to the Office of Academic Affairs for approval by the Board of Trustees and submission to CHE.

-COMMISSION APPROVAL PROCESS (See page 13 of CHE Policy and Procedures Manual.)
+COMMISSION APPROVAL PROCESS (CHE Policy and Procedures Manual, pg.
+12.)

 The CHE publishes timelines with the scheduled meeting dates and deadlines on its website.
 The current timeline may be found on the CHE website.